What is the best way to help alleviate springtime allergies?

 - Mold spores

-2. Eliminate Standing Water
+2. Get Rid of Standing Water

-5. Avoid Strong or Scented Chemicals
+5. Don’t Use Strong & Scented Chemicals

-Believe it or not, these can actually make your allergies worse.
+Believe it or not, these “cleaners” can actually make your allergies worse.
 Consider trading some out for more natural cleaners like vinegar or baking soda.

-6. Keep the House Dry and Cool
+6. Keep Your House Cool & Dry

-7. Replace or Wash Shower Curtains
+7. Wash or Buy New Shower Curtains

 Allergies can trigger from the mold in your shower and also spread throughout your house.
 This is especially true during warmer months.
 Give the tag on your shower curtain a look!
 You can likely throw it in the wash and then hang it back up to dry.
 Do your best to decrease moisture and humidity in your bathroom to prevent mold growth in the future.

-8. Remove Trapped Allergens
+8. Take Out the Trapped Allergens

 Things in your home such as carpet, rugs, and upholstered furniture all act as air filters for your home.
 These should be vacuumed at least weekly.
 Ideally they should be cleaned professionally every 3-4 months.
 If it’s been a little while since you’ve had your carpets and furniture cleaned, call in the experts to handle them for you.
 Click here to find your local Chem-Dry!

-9. Clean Bed Linens Frequently
+9. Keep Your Bed Linens Clean

 Professionals recommend that you wash your bedding every 1-2 weeks minimum.
 Your bed sheets collect dust, dead skin, and more to create a perfect environment for dust mites.
 If you find that your allergies get worse at night, cleaning your mattress and pillows could do wonders.